learn-co-curriculum/bootcamp-prep-research-before-an-interview/README.md

 Researching your interviewer’s colleagues gives you a sense of the size of the team, who your new colleagues might be, the team structure, what each member does in their role, and what technologies they’re building with.

-Additionally, if you’ve read the profiles of 10 of your interviewers colleagues, and you happen to be asked to meet “a few other people in the office” after your initial interview you’ll feel more comfortable because you’ve done your research!
+Additionally, if you’ve read the profiles of 10 of your interviewer's colleagues, and you happen to be asked to meet “a few other people in the office” after your initial interview, you’ll feel more comfortable because you’ve done your research!

 ### Look for trends